A glossary of important CommSy terms

 To access your workspace profile, move your mouse cursor to your profile image in the top right corner of the CommSy bar and select “workspace profile.”
 The menus on the left side of the screen allow you to adjust various personal settings related to the workspace you are currently using, including your address, your contact details, and your profile image.
 You can also cancel your membership in the workspace in this section.

 An RSS feed (RSS: Rich Site Summary Feed) collects short information that can be read with a suitable program, the so-called feed reader.
 Outlook, for example, which is also available to you free of charge in the RRZ's Office 365 for Students package, is capable of processing RSS feeds.
-You can find instructions on how to do this here.
+You can find instructions on how to do this on the Microsoft Website.

 In each workspace of the CommSy platform (group, project and community workspaces) an RSS feed can be activated.
 By subscribing to this, you will receive real-time notifications when a person has joined the workspace, materials have been uploaded, etc.